zevv/duc/README.md

 to install duc into /usr/local/bin

-If you need to edit the source, you will need to have the GNU autoconf tools installed first, which you can do with:
+If you need to edit the source, you will need to have the GNU autoconf and libtool installed first, which you can do with:

 Ubuntu/Debian:

 ```
-$ sudo apt-get install autoconf
+$ sudo apt-get install autoconf libtool
 ```

 RHEL/CentOS:

 ```
-$ sudo yum install autoconf
+$ sudo yum install autoconf libtool
 ```

 Then you will need to do: